 People of Ladakh are exposed for more than seven months a year to sub-zero temperatures.
-Using traditional heating (e.g. Bukharis) and conventional heating (coal, kerosene etc.) are expensive and also causes noxious and polluting emissions.
+Using traditional heating (e.g., Bukharis) and conventional heating (coal, kerosene etc.) are expensive and also cause noxious and polluting emissions.
 The active solar heating technology is a big advantage as the system can be built and installed with locally available materials and resources.
 The solar air-heating system is enhanced by integrating it to thermal energy storage and insulation of the houses.
-Solar panels are installed on the rooftop of the house, and the additional layer of insulation is added to conserve heat loss from walls and roof of a heated room.
-This technology is a huge benefit to high-altitude regions, such as Ladakh – offering sustainable solutions for energy demand in Ladakh and regions with cold climate.
+Solar panels are installed on the rooftop of the house, and an additional layer of insulation is added to conserve heat loss from the walls and roofs of a heated room.
+This technology is a huge benefit to high-altitude regions, such as Ladakh – offering sustainable solutions for energy demand in Ladakh and regions with cold climates.